 Find Relief from Carpal Tunnel Syndrome

 Carpal tunnel syndrome is a condition that occurs when the median nerve, which runs from the forearm to the palm of the hand, becomes compressed at the wrist.
 This compression can cause numbness, tingling, and pain in the hand and wrist, as well as weakness in the affected hand.
 Carpal Tunnel Release in Glasgow is an outpatient procedure that relieves the pressure on the nerve and allows it to function properly.
 If you have been experiencing the symptoms of carpal tunnel syndrome, you may find that your normal activities are interrupted in frustrating, painful ways.
 Our expert surgeons can help you find the relief you need without subjecting you to lengthy wait times.
-To learn more about how Elanic Medical has earned a reputation for excellence in Glasgow and beyond, reach out to our state-of-the-art facility and set up your initial consultation with a helpful member of our team today.
+To learn more about how Elanic Hospital has earned a reputation for excellence in Glasgow and beyond, reach out to our state-of-the-art facility and set up your initial consultation with a helpful member of our team today.

 What Is Carpal Tunnel Release?